tholden/EST-NLSS/README.md

       where:
         * `Parameters` is a vector containing the model's current parameters.
         * `PersistentState` is the current `PersistentState` which can be a MATLAB variable of any kind. `PersistentState` may be used for e.g. storing the solution, or storing the solution of some slowly changing internal optimisation problem.
         * `InitialStates` is either an empty array, or a matrix of state vectors from which simulation steps should be performed.
 Rows of `InitialStates` give variables, and columns give observations.
 If `InitialStates` is empty, then the simulation call should return in `EndoSimulation` a large number of draws from the distribution of the endogenous variables at time 0 (where time 1 is the first observation), of length given by the number of columns of `ShockSequence`.
-For stationary models, the easiest way to do this is to return a time-series simulation, starting from some arbitrary point (ideally, a draw from the ergodic distribution, but the steady-state will do).
+For stationary models, the easiest way to do this is to return a time-series simulation, starting from some arbitrary point (ideally, either a draw from the ergodic distribution, or the final period of a previous simulation, saved to `PersistentState`).
         * `ShockSequence` is a matrix of pseudo-draws from a Gaussian distribution with covariance given by the set `ExoCovariance`.
 Rows of `ShockSequence` give particular shocks, and columns give observations.
 The simulation function should not use any other source of randomness.
         * `t` is a non-negative integer giving the current time period, ranging from `0` to the number of columns of the input `Data`.
         * `EndoSimulation` returns the generated simulation of the model's endogenous variables (i.e. all of the model's states, and any controls of interest).
 Rows of `EndoSimulation` give variables and columns give observations. `EndoSimulation` should have as many columns as `ShockSequence`.